nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/api/RESTAdapter.rst

 .. java:method:: public boolean deleteShare(String shareKey) throws BitcasaException
    :outertype: RESTAdapter

-   Delete Share
+   Delete the share associated with given shareKey.

-   :param shareKey: String share key of the share
+   :param shareKey: The shareKey of the share which needs to be deleted.
    :throws BitcasaException: If a CloudFS API error occurs.
-   :return: Boolean if the share was deleted or not
+   :return: Returns true if the share is deleted successfully, otherwise false.

 deleteTrashItem
 ^^^^^^^^^^^^^^^

-.. java:method:: public boolean deleteTrashItem(String path) throws BitcasaException
+.. java:method:: public boolean deleteTrashItem(String trashItemId) throws BitcasaException
    :outertype: RESTAdapter

-   Delete Trash Item

-   :param path: String file path
+   Delete the given item from trash.

+   :param trashItemId: Item id to be deleted from trash.
    :throws BitcasaException: If a CloudFS API error occurs.
-   :return: Boolean whether the item in trash was deleted or not
+   :return: Returns true if the item is deleted successfully, otherwise false.

+describeContents
+^^^^^^^^^^^^^^^^

+.. java:method:: @Override public int describeContents()
+   :outertype: RESTAdapter

+   Describe the kinds of special objects contained in this Parcelable's marshalled representation

+   :return: a bitmask indicating the set of special object types marshalled by the Parcelable

 download
 ^^^^^^^^